mosip/documentation/docs/resident-services.md

 * Update personal details

 {% hint style="info" %}
-Every resident services API call authenticates via an OTP except for the Registration ID(RID) status
+Every resident services API call authenticates via an OTP except for the Registration ID(RID) status.
 {% endhint %}

 The relationship of Resident services with other services is listed below.